WebAssembly/spec/spectec/test-prose/TEST.md

 5. If hf_u1? is not defined, then:
   a.
 Let M_1 be n_u2.
   b.
 Let M_2 be n_u1.
   c.
-If the type of lt_u2 is numtype, then:
+If lt_u2 is numtype, then:
     1) Let nt_1 be lt_u2.
-    2) If the type of lt_u1 is numtype, then:
+    2) If lt_u1 is numtype, then:
       a) Let nt_2 be lt_u1.
       b) If zero_u1? is defined, then:
         1. Let ci* be $lanes_(nt_1 X M_1, c_1).